Therapy for Sleep Disorders

 Improving your sleep environment and sleep hygiene.
 Your sleep environment should be dark, quiet, cool, and comfortable, so your therapist may recommend blackout shades, earplugs, or a sound machine to block out noise.
-Sleep hygiene involves improving your daytime habits so you exercise regularly, avoid nicotine and caffeine late in the day, and learn to unwind at night.
+Sleep hygiene involves improving your daytime habits to include exercising regularly, avoiding nicotine and caffeine late in the day, and learning to unwind at night.

 Remaining passively awake, also known as “paradoxical intention”.
 Since worrying about not being able to sleep generates anxiety that keeps you awake, letting go of this worry and making no effort to sleep may, paradoxically, help you to unwind and fall asleep.

 Relaxation training.
 When practiced regularly, relaxation techniques such as mindfulness meditation, progressive muscle relaxation, and breathing exercises can help you relax at night, relieving tension and anxiety and preparing you for sleep.

 Biofeedback uses sensors that measure specific physiological functions—such as heart rate, breathing, and muscle tension.
 Biofeedback teaches you to recognize and control your body’s anxiety response that impacts sleep patterns.

 Hypnosis can also sometimes be used in CBT for sleep disorders.
 While you’re in a state of deep relaxation, the hypnotherapist uses different therapeutic techniques to help you change negative thought patterns or unhelpful habits and promote restful sleep.